vanmxpx/ISDPlatform/Documentation/Database/README.md

 1. Click on the "+" on the left of the newly created database connection.
 2. After connecting to the database you will have a worksheet.
 You must insert [this query](https://github.com/vanmxpx/ISDPlatform/blob/feature/OracleDBTuningGuide/Documentation/Database/Cooper.Sql) into this worksheet and press Cltr + Enter to run script.
-<br/>**Note: If you have a error *"The ORA-01858 error "a non-numeric character was located where a digit was expected."*, go to *Tools>Preferences* and enter "nls" in the search.
+<br/>**Note: If you have an error *"The ORA-01858 error "a non-numeric character was located where a digit was expected."*, go to *Tools>Preferences* and enter "nls" in the search.
 After that, configure everything as in the screenshot below.**
 <br/>![Change NLS](https://github.com/vanmxpx/ISDPlatform/blob/feature/OracleDBTuningGuide/Documentation/Database/ScreenshotsForGuide/change_nls.png)
 **After configuring the NLS, delete all tables with the query below and execute [this query](https://github.com/vanmxpx/ISDPlatform/blob/feature/OracleDBTuningGuide/Documentation/Database/Cooper.Sql) one more time.**
 ```sql